The Biggest Mafia Cities

 The most famous and largest communities were in the city of Boston.
-What started out as a mix community of multiple ethnic groups, between the late 1800s and early 1900s Italians would make their way into the North End of Boston.
-As the community became overcrowded many left the North End and made a new Italian enclave in the section of East Boston.
+What started out as a mix community of multiple ethnic groups, between the late 1800s and early 1900s, Italians would eventually make their way into the North End of Boston.
+As the community became overcrowded, many left the North End and made a new Italian enclave in the section of East Boston.

 Mob Cities: New Jersey

 One of the largest Italian areas of New Jersey was in the city of Newark, in an area within the city’s North Ward community, while also having a prominent presence in the city of Elizabeth.
-Often overshadowed by the neighboring five families of New York City, which can be a good thing, the New Jersey family, which is considered to be the DeCavalcante Family has had much longevity and very lucrative trades compared to other Mafia Families.
+Often overshadowed by the neighboring five families of New York City, which can be a good thing, the New Jersey family, which is considered to be the DeCavalcante Family, had much longevity and was very lucrative compared to other Mafia Families.

 Mob Cities: New Orleans

-Some may claim the true start of the Italian Mafia was in New Orleans as the port city helped bring hundreds of Sicilians, which would in turn help create a powerful mob presence that expanded outside of the city into other southern communities.
-Headed by Carlos Marcello, the mob of New Orleans was not quite as the same as other Mafia families across the country but well respected and also had their hands in plenty of activities.
+Some may claim the true start of the Italian Mafia was in New Orleans as the port city helped bring in hundreds of Sicilians.
+This would in turn help create a powerful mob presence that expanded outside of the city into other southern communities.
+Headed by Carlos Marcello, the mob of New Orleans was not quite as the same as other Mafia families across the country, but well respected and also had their hands in plenty of activities.

 Mob Cities: New York City

 Originally, New York City was the entrance point for all Italians who came to America with some staying and others either relocating to other cities or making the journey back to Italy.
-By the early 1900s hundreds of thousands Italians resided in the city.
-This led to numerous Italian communities to be created in places like Manhattan’s Lower East Side, Greenwich Village and East Harlem, the Bronx’s Belmont, and eventually into other communities of every borough of New York.
+By the early 1900s, hundreds of thousands Italians resided in the city.
+This led to numerous Italian communities to be created in places like Manhattan’s Lower East Side, Greenwich Village and East Harlem, the Bronx’s Belmont, and eventually into other communities of every borough of New York City.